bloudermilk/untitled/README.md

         └── stylesheets
 ```

-If you already know which templating language(s) and/or transpiler(s) you'd like
+Untitled initializes your app with the erb templating system by default.
+If you
+want to use a different templating system or a JS/CSS transpiler you can specify
-to use, simply specify them when creating your app:
+them when you initiailize your app like so:

 ```
 $ untitled new -s haml,coffee,scss my_app